venisulav/polling_app/README.md

 ## Features

-- Create a poll with multiple choices
+- Create a poll with multiple choices.
+- List all polls.
+- Retrieve a poll by its id.
-- Vote on a poll
+- Vote on a poll.
+In the current model, user can vote only once.
-- Live updates to the users about the current state of the poll
+- Subscription to live updates of the poll using websocket api.
-- Database integration
+- Database integration(sqlite for now)
+- Api level tests

 ## Installation